bhadrabinu/angel-assist-ai/README.md

 The future of customer operations is not reactive support — it is proactive operational intelligence powered by AI.

 Angel Assist AI transforms fragmented support workflows into a unified intelligence ecosystem for scalable, compliant, and customer-centric enterprise operations.

+By combining AI-driven operational guidance, Voice of Customer intelligence, proactive risk detection, and automated customer communication, the platform enables enterprises to move from manual firefighting to predictive and intelligent operations at scale.

 The future is not faster support teams.
 The future is smarter operational systems.